theodormoroianu/ReplBug/data/results/MDEV-29489-SERIALIZABLE_result.md

  * Instruction #6:
      - SQL:  delete from t_ywo4_b where t_ywo4_b.c_hlsgr not in ( select ref_0.pkey as c0 fr...
      - TID: 0
-     - Output: Error: 2013 (HY000): Lost connection to MySQL server during query
+     - Output: ERROR: 2013 (HY000): Lost connection to MySQL server during query
  * Instruction #7:
      - SQL:  delete from t_yfrkzd where (t_yfrkzd.c_aob5e not in ( select ref_1.c_k4lijb as ...
      - TID: 1
-     - Output: Error: 2013 (HY000): Lost connection to MySQL server during query
+     - Output: ERROR: 2013 (HY000): Lost connection to MySQL server during query
  * Instruction #8:
      - SQL:  ROLLBACK;
      - TID: 1
-     - Output: Error: MySQL Connection not available.
+     - Output: Skipped due to previous error.
  * Instruction #9:
      - SQL:  ROLLBACK;
      - TID: 0
-     - Output: Error: MySQL Connection not available.
+     - Output: Skipped due to previous error.

  * Container logs:
    > mysqld: /server/server/storage/innobase/lock/lock0lock.cc:6025: bool lock_trx_has_expl_x_lock(const trx_t&, const dict_table_t&, page_id_t, ulint): Assertion `lock_table_has(&trx, &table, LOCK_IX)' failed.
-   > 240616 12:20:05 [ERROR] mysqld got signal 6 ;
+   > 240618 11:55:01 [ERROR] mysqld got signal 6 ;
    > This could be because you hit a bug.
 It is also possible that this binary
    > or one of the libraries it was linked against is corrupt, improperly built,
    > or misconfigured.
 This error can also be caused by malfunctioning hardware.